The Historic

 Boswell Mansion

-We are breathing new life into an abandoned 1912 Mansion in Chase City, Virginia, roughly two hours south of Charlottesville and Richmond, and near Kerr Lake.
-Still ongoing, this project is promising to become a focal point for the area and a prominent tourist attraction.
+Still ongoing, we are slowly breathing new life into this project and it's promising to become a focal point for the area and a prominent tourist attraction.
 Once completed, it will be a combination of a Bed & Breakfast, a cafe, and a speakeasy.

 Excitement

 Although work is ongoing, the excitement among the town is palpable.
-Locals stop by for a chat, to tell their stories surrounding the house and to see what's going on inside as work continues.
+Locals stop by for a chat, to tell their stories surrounding the house, and to see what's going on inside as work continues.